vivilink/sycamore/README.md

 The R script used to calculate the association power is 2a_calculate_power.R, which calls 2b_calculate_power_one_experiment.R.
 It uses the output of R_scripts/1_calculate_significance_cutoffs.R.
 The results can be plotted with R_scripts/3_plot_with_error_bars_aH.R and R_scripts/3_plot_with_error_bars_oneVariant.R.

-Analyzing real data
+Analyzing BMI data
 --------------------

+We first create a LOCO (leave-one-chromosome-out) eGRM for each chromosome $chr with output directory $dir:

+    Rscript sycamore/R_scripts/combine_egrms.R list_trees_LOCO_chr${chr}.txt global_egrm_LOCO_chr${chr} $dir
+    awk '{print 0 "\t" $2}' global_egrm_LOCO_chr${chr}.grm.id > global_egrm_LOCO_chr${chr}.grm.id_tmp # replace family ID column with '0' for all (I have had issues with GCTA convergence when all individuals were in separate families) mv global_egrm_LOCO_chr${chr}.grm.id_tmp global_egrm_LOCO_chr${chr}.grm.id

+We then standardize the BMI data according to McCaw et al. (2019).
+This entails regressing BMI on sex and age (BMI ~ sex + age + age^2) and removing individuals who's residual is more than 6 standard deviations away from the mean.
+Outliers are defined separately for each sex with a separate regression.

+We regress out the LOCO eGRM with GCTA for each chromosome $chr:

+    gcta-1.94.1-linux-kernel-3-x86_64/gcta-1.94.1 --reml --reml-pred-rand --out BLUP_chr${chr} --pheno standardized_phenotypes.phen --grm global_egrm_LOCO_chr${chr} --thread-num 10

+We extract the residuals from the GCTA output:

+    awk '{print $1,$2,$6}' BLUP_chr${chr}.indi.blp > residuals_chr${chr}.txt

+We test the residuals for association with the ARG $treedir/$tree:

+    python ./ARGWAS.py --task associate --tree_file $treedir/$tree --out $dir/example --ass_method AIM:eGRM --AIM_method REML --ploidy 2 --min_allele_freq 0 --pheno_file residuals_chr${chr}.txt --relate_sample_names relate.sample --ass_window_size 5000 --skip_first_tree

-To test for association using the ARG inferred from real sequencing data and true phenotypes, you can use the same command as for simulated data.
-You need to provide the sample names of the tree leaves, and these will be matched to the sample names in the phenotype file.
-Individuals with missing phenotypes, or individuals who are missing from the tree, are removed.
-There are different ways to correct for population structure:
+You need to provide the sample names of the tree leaves with parameter 'relate_sample_names', and these will be matched to the sample names in the phenotype file.
+Individuals with missing phenotypes, or individuals who are missing from the ARG, are removed.

+If you do not want to use the two-step approach, here are the parameters to correct for population structure:

 - --population_structure_matrix: provide prefix for global (e.g. LOCO) genetic relatedness matrix in GCTA's binary format
 - --population_structure_pca_num_eigenvectors: if population structure matrix is provided, this parameter will not include the matrix directly, but instead use GCTA to calculate the specified number of PCs and include those